lodeguns/Elegans-AI-Artificial-Connectomic-Networks/README.md

 # Elegans-AI
-This is the repository of the journal paper:  ElegansAI: how the connectome of a living organism could model artificial neural networks..
-Bardozzo et al.
+This is the repository of the journal paper:

+ElegansAI: how the connectome of a living organism could model artificial neural networks.
+Francesco Bardozzo, Andrea Terlizzi, Claudio Simoncini, Pietro Li ́o, Roberto Tagliaferri Neurone Laboratory, University of Salerno, IT
+Computer Laboratory, University of Cambridge, UK